The Medicine of Forest Therapy

 In the human-made world, truth often feels blurred.
 Images are edited, headlines manipulated, stories distorted until it becomes difficult to know what is real.
 Surrounded by screens and constant noise, we can lose touch with our own inner compass.

 But in the forest, truth is unfiltered.
 The call of a bird, the sound of water flowing, the feel of wind against your skin; these experiences are not manufactured or manipulated.
 They are real.
-And when we place ourselves in the presence of what is real, something stirs.
-We begin to remember the difference between illusion and truth, between distraction and what deeply matters.
+And when we place ourselves in the presence of what is real, we begin to remember the difference between illusion and truth, between distraction and what deeply matters.

 This is part of the reclamation forest therapy invites: by immersing ourselves in what is steady and true, we remember how to trust our senses, how to listen to the body’s wisdom, and how to live from the truths that rise within us.